 Technology friction

 Plugging in, setting up monitors, and configuring software every day wastes time.
-When tech doesn't work seamlessly, productivity suffers.
+When tech doesn't work consistently, productivity suffers.

 Standardize equipment across all desks so employees know exactly what to expect.
 Monitors, keyboards, and docking stations should work identically everywhere.
 Provide clear IT support channels for quick troubleshooting.